How To Measure and Improve Your Indoor Air Quality

 If you must smoke inside then invest in one of the many great air purifiers designed specifically to remove cigarette and cigar smoke from the air.
 This will help cut down on the dangers of passive smoking by removing some of the harmful particles that can linger in the air.

 Switch Air Fresheners

 The global market for air fresheners is projected to reach $10.4 billion by 2020.
 This proves that a lot of us love the smell of fresh air in our homes.
 However, you need to be mindful of what type of product you use.
 Some sprays and other highly marketed and commercial products can contain harmful chemicals.
 Try replacing these with something more natural.
 There are plenty of diffusers and vaporizers that use natural essential oils to fill your home with a mind-boggling range of aromas.
 You can blend essential oils and some of them also offer specific health, relaxation, and energizing benefits.
 Talk to your local health store to get some advice.
 There are also plenty of resources online.

 So there we have it.
 I’ve looked at how your indoor air quality can become polluted.
 I then talked about some useful tools you can use to measure your indoor air quality to understand if you have an issue.
-Finally, I’ve suggested some simple steps you can take to clean up and ultimately prevent your indoor environment from becoming contaminated with particles and toxins that could affect your short and longer term health and well-being.
+Finally, I’ve suggested some simple steps you can take to clean up and ultimately prevent your indoor environment from becoming contaminated with particles and toxins that could affect your short and long term health and well-being.

 Hopefully you’ve found this article helpful.
 If you have any comments or feedback please leave a message below.
 In the meantime, why not take action right now!
 Open a few windows, just for a few minutes and let some fresh air into your home.
 You might be surprised at the difference it can make!